redhat-na-ssa/nvaie-guide/docs/software/nim.md

 > TODO: Preamble

-> Note the supported GPUs (anything older will not be recognized)
+> Note L4 is not technically supported, see [supported GPUs](https://docs.nvidia.com/nim/large-language-models/latest/supported-models.html#gpus)

 > Note: Make sure you have exported your `NGC_API_KEY`, see Prerequisites.